 - Combine all the sauce ingredients in a bowl - whisk to combine.
 Set aside.

 - Bring water in a medium pan to boil.
 Add snow peas, boil them for 5 minutes, drain.
 Set aside.

 - Immediately add thinly sliced mushrooms - cook them on high heat, turning occasionally, until they brown nicely.
-Salt them midway, a little bit (not too much salt, as you will be adding tamari sauce later).
-Remove mushrooms to a bowl.
+Salt them midway, just a little bit.
+Do not add too much salt, as you will be adding tamari sauce later.

-- To the same skillet, on high heat, add 2 tablespoons of olive oil, which will sizzle right away.
-Immediately add thinly sliced meat.
-You might want to do this in 2 batches, because you will want each slice of meat to touch the bottom of the skillet and for meat slices not to be crowded.
-This will ensure that meat will brown on high heat.
-Cook meat on one side until it browns nicely.
-Turn over all meat slices to the opposite side, and cook more, on high heat, until all slices brown nicely.
-Remove this batch to a bowl.
-Add a second batch of meat, and repeat.
+- Note: You might want to do this in 2 batches.
+You will want each slice of beef to touch the bottom of the skillet and for meat slices not to be crowded.
+This will ensure that beef will brown on high heat.

-- Return all of the cooked meat back to the skillet.
-Add the snow peas and cooked mushrooms, then the sauce.
-On high heat - stir everything to combine, for about 1 minute.
+- Stir everything to combine on high heat, for about 1 minute.
 Turn off heat.
 Cover the skillet with a lid.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.